mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Mississippi Criminal Court Records

-In keeping with Mississippi’s public record laws, interested members of the public can view or obtain copies of criminal court records on request.
-Given the unique processes employed by most judicial districts, the requirements for accessing these records generally varies depending on the case and its custodian.
+In keeping with Mississippi’s public record laws, interested members of the public may view or obtain copies of criminal court records on request.
+Given the unique processes employed by most judicial districts, the requirements for accessing these records generally vary, depending on the case and its custodian.
 Generally, non-confidential records can be obtained by members of the public while records that are confidential or sealed by court order are restricted to eligible persons.
 There are three primary channels through which Mississippi criminal court records can be obtained:

 • By using the state-managed or third party online resources